Efficient construction of Lie group-equivariant and permutation-invariant spaces: Application to some rotation groups

 Thus, when $\sum\bl$ is even, we have immediately

 Therefore, $F\in V^{\bl,L,+}$, and thus $V^{\bl,L,+}=V^{\bl,L}$.
 In addition, $F$ can be in $V^{\bl,L,-}$ only when $\mathbf{f}=\mathbf{0}$.
 This completes the proof. \end{proof}

-Proposition~\ref{eq:equiv-basis-o3} implies that the spaces of the GE and GE-PI functions for the $O(3)$ representations $D^{L,\pm}$, $V^{\bl,L,\pm}$ and $\bV^{\bl,L,\pm}$, are either spanned by basis functions given in Propositions~\ref{prop:ge-su2} and~\ref{prop:gepi-su2}, or are trivial zeros, depending on the parity of $\sum\bl$.
+Proposition~\ref{eq:equiv-basis-o3} implies that the spaces of the GE and GE-PI functions for the $O(3)$ representations $D^{L,\pm}$, $V^{\bl,L,\pm}$ and $\bV^{\bl,L,\pm}$, are either spanned by basis functions given in Proposition~\ref{prop:ge-su2} and Theorem~\ref{thm:gepi-su2}, or are trivial zeros, depending on the parity of $\sum\bl$.